ranjanadevi1802/XO06_DS02/README.md

 * Which channels contribute most to reliability issues?
 * Can multiple signals be combined into a meaningful trust score?
 * How effectively can potentially unreliable measurements be identified?

 ---

+## ✅ Feasibility

+The proposed solution is feasible for the provided development data.

+- The development dataset contains 9,800 training observations and 2,100 validation observations.
+- The dataset size allows efficient experimentation using Python-based data science tools.
+- Temporal, statistical and cross-channel features can be calculated using standard data-processing techniques.
+- Candidate anomaly-detection methods can be implemented using Scikit-learn and statistical approaches.
+- The solution can be developed incrementally from data quality analysis to trust-score generation.
+- The approach does not initially depend on computationally expensive deep-learning models.

+Our priority is to build a solution that is **interpretable, computationally practical and robust**.

+---